stella3d/stella3d/README.md

 ## Hobbies

 At home on the dancefloor.
-I do live video art (VJ-ing) & electronic dance music sometimes.
+I used to do live video art (VJ-ing) & electronic dance music sometimes.

 ## Get @ Me